 \subsection{Model training procedure}

-Each network of the ensemble is initialized with random parameters and trained individually (on the same training set) using stochastic gradient descent to minimise the negative log likelihood (NLL) loss:
+Each network in the ensemble is initialized with random parameters and trained individually on the same training dataset using stochastic gradient descent to minimise the negative log likelihood (NLL) loss:

-The last term in (\ref{eq:normalnll}) is constant since it does not depend on $\mu_\theta(g)$ or $\sigma_\theta^2(g)$ and can be ignored for the purpose of training the model.
-Notice how for constant variance (homoscedastic uncertainty) this is equivalent to minimising the standard mean squared error (MSE) loss.
+The last term in equation~\ref{eq:normalnll} is constant since it does not depend on $\mu_\theta(g)$ or $\sigma_\theta^2(g)$ and can be ignored for the purpose of training the model.
+Notice how for constant variance (homoscedastic uncertainty) this is equivalent to minimising the mean squared error (MSE) loss often used in regression.
 Notice also how the predicted uncertainty acts as learned loss attenuation by letting examples with high predicted uncertainty have smaller impact on the total loss, while the $\log \sigma_\theta^2$ term discourages large uncertainties~\cite{gal2017}.

 In practice, we found that training directly with NLL loss can be unstable because of interactions between the mean and variance output in the loss function.
 To mitigate this, we initially train the mean output of the network before introducing the variance terms by interpolating from MSE to NLL loss: